zchee/neovim-wiki/Code-review-checklist.md

 #### Code

-- [ ] Is the Travis build passing?
+- [ ] Are CI builds passing?
+If no, why?

-- [ ] Does the code conform to the [style guide][style-guide]?
+- [ ] Is the code easily understood?
 - [ ] Does the code work?
-Does it perform its intended function, the logic is correct, etc.
+Does it perform its intended function, the logic is correct, etc?
+- [ ] Does the error handling work?
-- [ ] Is the code easily understood?
+- [ ] Is memory usage acceptable, even with large inputs?

-- [ ] Is there any redundant or duplicate code?
+- [ ] Is code covered by functional or unit tests?
+- [ ] Are error paths covered by functional or unit tests?
+All errors which are relatively easy to check must be checked: error conditions like “open() failed after stat() was successfull” or “array size greater then INT_MAX” may be ignored for being just as unlikely as uneasy to test, but otherwise having bugs in code which does error handling is way too common to be ignored.
-- [ ] Are there any unused variables?
+- [ ] For new code, are unit tests written where needed?

-- [ ] Is the code as modular as possible?
+- [ ] Are invalid parameter values handled where needed?
 - [ ] Can any global/static variables be replaced?
+- [ ] Are variables/functions named intuitively?
 - [ ] Can any function attributes be used?

+- [ ] Is there any redundant or duplicate code?
-- [ ] Are variables/functions named intuitively?
+- [ ] Is the code modular enough?
 - [ ] Can any of the code be replaced with library functions?
+- [ ] Do loops have a set length and correct termination conditions?
 - [ ] Can any logging or debugging code be removed?
-- [ ] Do loops have a set length and correct termination conditions?
+- [ ] Are there any unneeded assert statements?

+- [ ] Does the code conform to the [style guide][style-guide]?
+- [ ] Optimization that makes code harder to read should only be implemented if a profiler or other tool has indicated that the routine stands to gain from optimization.
+These kinds of optimizations should be well-documented and code that performs the same task simply should be preserved somewhere.

 - [ ] Are return values being checked?
-- [ ] Are invalid parameter values handled where needed?
 - [ ] Are there any use after frees?
 - [ ] Are there any resource leaks?
 Memory leaks, unclosed sockets, etc.
 - [ ] Are there any null pointer dereferences?
 - [ ] Are any uninitialized variables used?
 - [ ] Are there any cases of possible arithmetic overflow?
-- [ ] Are there any unneeded assert statements?
-- [ ] Is memory usage acceptable, even with large inputs?
-- [ ] Optimization that makes code harder to read should only be implemented if a profiler or other tool has indicated that the routine stands to gain from optimization.
-These kinds of optimizations should be well-documented and code that performs the same task simply should be preserved somewhere.
-- [ ] For new code, are unit tests written where needed?

 #### Documentation